 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 The first step in the care of cuts, scrapes (abrasions) is to stop the bleeding.
-Most wounds respond to gentle direct pressure with a clean cloth or bandage.
-Hold the pressure continuously for approximately 10-20 minutes.
-If this fails to stop the bleeding or if bleeding is rapid, you should seek medical assistance.
+Most wounds respond to direct pressure with a clean cloth or bandage.
+Hold the pressure continuously for approximately 10

 Next, thoroughly clean the wound with soap and water.
 Remove any foreign material

-in the wound, such as dirt, bits of grass, which may lead to infection.
+in the wound, such as dirt, or bits of grass, which may lead to infection.
 Tweezers

 The wound may also be gently scrubbed with a washcloth to remove dirt and debris.
 Hydrogen peroxide and povidone-iodine (Betadine) products may be used to clean the wound initially, but may inhibit wound healing if used long-term.